-Foxconn may bring Chinese engineers to Wisconsin factory due to skilled labor shortage
+Foxconn may bring Chinese engineers to Wisconsin factory due to skilled labor shortage (updated)

 The tech industry is seeing promising growth in some parts of Wisconsin.
 According to a Brookings Institution report last year, the Wisconsin college town of Madison ranked number 20 on a list of U.S. metro areas that added the most tech jobs between 2013 and 2015.

-That is also in keeping with national trends, as the areas seeing the most growth in tech jobs are coastal hubs like San Francisco, Seattle, and Austin, or college towns.
+That is also in keeping with national trends, as the areas seeing the most growth in tech jobs are coastal hubs like San Francisco, Seattle, and Austin and college towns.
 Foxconn’s factory will be going in Racine, Wisconsin, a suburb of Milwaukee.

-VentureBeat has reached out to Foxconn for additional comment, and will update this story if we hear back.
+Update, 9:15 a.m.
+Pacific: Foxconn has denied to Gizmodo that it’s considering transferring engineers over to Wisconsin.
+“We can categorically state that the assertion that we are recruiting Chinese personnel to staff our Wisconsin project is untrue,” Foxconn told Gizmodo in an email.
+VentureBeat is still waiting for a comment back from Foxconn.